-Management recognizes that, as of August 31, 2010, a weakness existed in the design of ICFR caused by inadequate segregation of duties between the authorization, recording, review and reconciliation of (a) purchase expenditures and (b) of adjusting journal entries to the general ledger.
-This weakness exists both at the Canadian head office and at the offices of the Company's subsidiaries and joint venture companies.
+Management recognizes that previously a weakness existed in the design of ICFR caused by inadequate segregation of duties between the authorization, recording, review and reconciliation of (a) purchase expenditures and (b) of adjusting journal entries to the general ledger.
 This weakness has the potential to result in material misstatements in the Company's financial statements, and should also be considered a weakness in its DC&P.

-To help reduce the risks inherent in this weakness, subsequent to year end the company hired a new Chief Financial Officer, who is a Chartered accountant.
+Officer and Controller who are both Chartered Accountant's.
+Subsequent to period end a new intermediate accountant who is a Certified General Accountant was hired to perform day-to-day accounting functions.
 The Company's transactions and journal entries are entered by the accounting staff with detailed review and approval required by either the CFO, Chief Operating Officer or other authorized senior management with oversight from the directors of the company.
 The Company has also engaged an independent expert in the assessment, testing and implementation of Internal Controls over Financial Reporting to ensure the requirements of National Instrument 52-109 have been complied with.
-The Company anticipates receiving a report from the independent expert early in the second quarter of Fiscal 2010.
+The Company anticipates receiving a report from the independent expert during the fourth quarter of fiscal 2011.